 For validation we performed PCR amplification across breakpoints and tested for differences in intensity values for SNP probes across individuals with and without deletions – Intensity Rank Sum (IRS) test17 (see Methods).
-The final set consisted of 8,943 deletion breakpoints with consistent FDR estimates from PCR (6.8%) and IRS (6.4%) validations for deletion existence, and 13.7% for deletion presence with correct breakpoints from PCR.A limited subset of breakpoints was tested on OMNI SNP genotyping array and/or could exist in two trios sequenced to high coverage by long reads.
-We used these two additional data sources as supporting evidence, and confirmed 28% of the breakpoint sequences with the array, and 39% of breakpoint sequencesin the two trios (Table S1 and Methods).
+The final set consisted of 8,943 deletion breakpoints with consistent FDR estimates from PCR (6.8%) and IRS (6.4%) validations for deletion existence, and 13.7% for deletion presence with precise breakpoints from PCR.
+Precision was confounded by repeats around breakpoints.
+Typically, we observed shift between breakpoint coordinates from assembly and validation, but in one case we observed that assembly collapsed repeats (Fig. S1).
+Using read depth approach, we genotyped 4,384 variants from the set as deletions in two trios sequenced to high coverage by long reads.
+Using these data as supporting evidence we confirmed 3,034 breakpoint sequences (34% of entire set) and, after minimizing confounding factor, calculated yet another FDR estimate of 18% for deletion presence with precise of breakpoints (Table S1 and Methods).

+As expected, we find exponentially more of less frequent deletions, with roughly 54% genotyped in less than 2% of studied individuals (Fig. S2).
+Using OMNI genotyping arrays we estimated that our breakpoint genotyping while being very precise misses roughly 60% of samples; the results of shallow 4-8X sequencing.
+Additionally, due to stringent criteria for breakpoint support, breakpoints of rare deletions are less likely to be confirmed by read mapping.
+As a consequence, frequency spectrum of deletions in the set was shifted toward more common events as compared to the SNP set discovered from the same data (Fig. S2).